 There are four degrees of DWIs in Minnesota.
-First degree is a felony (link to felony definition), second and third degrees are gross misdemeanors, and a fourth-degree DWI is a misdemeanor.
+First degree is a felony, second and third degrees are gross misdemeanors, and a fourth-degree DWI is a misdemeanor.
 A DWI can become a felony first degree DWI under the following circumstances:

 You will be charged with a first-degree (felony) DWI under Minnesota Statute § 169A.24 if:

 - The violation occurs within ten years of the first of three or more qualified prior impaired driving incidents